The Immaculate Collection: Commercial performance

 In Canada, The Immaculate Collection topped the RPM albums chart for six consecutive weeks.
-It earned seven-time platinum certification from the Music Canada (MC) for shipments of 700,000 copies.
+It earned seven-times-platinum certification from Music Canada (MC) for shipments of 700,000 copies.
 It became one of the all-time best-selling albums in Latin American countries such as Mexico and Brazil, with sales of over 800,000 and 500,000 copies, respectively.
 In Australia, the album debuted at number one on the albums chart, remaining at the top for five weeks and the top 50 for 95 weeks.
-It received fourteen-time platinum certification from the Australian Recording Industry Association (ARIA) and has sold over 980,000 copies as of July 2025, making it one of the best-selling albums in Australia.
+It received fourteen-times-platinum certification from the Australian Recording Industry Association (ARIA) and has sold over 980,000 copies as of July 2025, making it one of the best-selling albums in Australia.
 In Japan, The Immaculate Collection charted for 26 weeks on the Oricon Albums Chart, with a peak of number five.
 The Recording Industry Association of Japan (RIAJ) certified it quadruple platinum for shipment of 800,000 copies.

 The Immaculate Collection debuted atop the UK Albums Chart on November 24, 1990.
 Madonna became the first female artist to achieve four number-one albums and the first female to have a Christmas number-one album in the United Kingdom.
-Occupying the top position for nine weeks, the album broke the record for the longest consecutive weeks at number one by a female artist, a feat that would not be matched for 20 years until the release of Adele's album 21 (2011).
-It became the seventh best-selling album of the decade with 2.5 million copies.
-The Immaculate Collection was certified thirteen-time platinum by the British Phonographic Industry (BPI).
-It remains the best-selling solo compilation album in British music history, with sales of 3.77 million as of June 2019.
+Spending nine weeks at the top, the album set the record for the most consecutive weeks at number one by a female artist, a feat that would not be matched for 20 years until the release of Adele's album 21 (2011).
+It became the decade's seventh-best-selling album, with 2.5 million copies sold.
+The Immaculate Collection was certified thirteen-times-platinum by the British Phonographic Industry (BPI).
+It remains the best-selling solo compilation album in British music history, with sales of 3.77 million copies as of June 2019.

 In France, the album reached number four on the chart and was certified diamond by the Syndicat National de l'Édition Phonographique (SNEP).
-The sales of the album stand at 1.1 million copies there.
-The Immaculate Collection peaked at number 10 in Germany and was certified triple gold by the Bundesverband Musikindustrie (BVMI), denoting 750,000 units shipped.
-Across Europe, the album reached number one in Finland and Ireland, while peaking at number three on the pancontinental European Top 100 Albums chart.
+The album has sold 1.1 million copies there.
+The Immaculate Collection peaked at number 10 in Germany and was certified triple gold by the Bundesverband Musikindustrie (BVMI), representing 750,000 units shipped.
+Across Europe, the album reached number one in Finland and Ireland and peaked at number three on the pancontinental European Top 100 Albums chart.